All our interactive charts on Global Extreme Poverty

-This entry is concerned with extreme poverty.
-The World Bank is the main source for global information on extreme poverty today and it sets the 'International Poverty Line'.
+The research here is concerned with the living conditions of the worst off: those who live in ‘extreme poverty’ as defined by the United Nations.
+The World Bank, which is part of the UN, is the main source for global information on extreme poverty today and it sets the ‘International Poverty Line’.
 The poverty line was revised in 2015—since then, a person is considered to be in extreme poverty if they live on less than 1.90 international dollars (int.-$) per day.
-This poverty measurement is based on the monetary value of a person's consumption.
+This poverty measurement is based on the monetary value of a person’s consumption.
 Income measures, on the other hand, are only used for countries in which reliable consumption measures are not available.

 A key difficulty in measuring global poverty is that price levels are very different in different countries.
 For this reason, it is not sufficient to simply convert the consumption levels of people in different countries by the market exchange rate; it is additionally necessary to adjust for cross-country differences in purchasing power.
 This is done through Purchasing Power Parity adjustments (explained below).